Nashville 4th of July: Things to Do, Fireworks, Concerts & More

 Burn off some of the beer you’re going to drink later with this run/walk through downtown!

-Music City Hot Chicken Festival
+Music City Hot Chicken Festival and Fire Truck Parade

 This annual free festival brings the heat – literally and figuratively.
 If you’ve ever wanted to try all of the best hot chicken Nashville has to offer, this is your chance!
 It’s also the only place in Nashville proper to find a parade on the 4th – so get there early!